robertduarte/robertduarte/README.md

 **Technologies:** GitHub · GitHub Actions · Amazon EC2 · Agile Methodologies · Technical Leadership · Cloud Computing · REST API · Amazon SQS · AWS Lambda · Serverless Computing · GraphQL · Leadership · TypeScript · RESTful Web Services · Backend Development · Amazon Web Services · JavaScript · Scrum · Software Development · Node.js · JSON · SQL · Git · Oracle

-### BairesDev LLC
+### XP Inc

-##### Software Engineer - July 2021 - June 2022
+##### Senior Software Engineer - September 2021 - May 2022

-Nearshore technology solutions company, architecting and designing scalable, high-performance software solutions to meet our customers' business challenges.

-- Application interface program development;
-- Integration with cryptocurrency management system;
-- Integration with social networking systems;
+Application that generates a new experience based on news, finance and investments.
+Together, to improve people's financial decisions.

+- Development of data ingestion flows with Node.Js, MongoDB, Crawlers, RabbitMQ, Redash and Scrum.
+- Collecting, transforming, storing, distributing and making data available;
+- Carrying out treatment in technologies, and possible mentoring;
+- Banking information collection, data transformation and database storage;
+- Analysis of pre-existing codes.
+- Responding to the mentoring of junior developers;
+- Process of financial consolidation of the data stored in the database and presentation of its reports;
-- Analysis and development of systems for application interface;
+- Leadership and application development with the software team;
-- Integration with machine learning systems for awarding digital currencies.

-**Result:** Project in progress, with the launch of its experimental version scheduled for the second half of 2022, with planning for an increase in the number of users (of the social network) in around 20% and an increase of 40% in the number of overall user engagement.
+- Continuous delivery to customers;
+- Giving visibility to the team's work, managing, helping planning and ensuring the execution of projects and products.
+- Managing the team's workflow, bringing metrics on management, identifying bottlenecks, removing blockers, etc.
+- Ensuring code quality with unit test development and integration testing
+- Integration with third-party services for operationalization of assets of the American Stock Exchange (Nasdaq and NYSE)
+- Development of application interface program to serve and support the company's mobile application (XP Investimentos)

+**Result:** Acting on a financial consolidation application, we generated a 20% increase in the number of active users, delivering more than 15 financial institutions.
+Cost reduction with cloud services of 10%.

-**Technologies:** GitLab · GitLab CI/CD · Object-Oriented Programming (OOP) · Amazon EC2 · Agile Methodologies · Technical Leadership · Cloud Computing · REST API · AWS Lambda · Serverless Computing · Kubernetes · Docker · TypeScript · Web Services RESTful · Backend Development · JavaScript · Scrum · Software Development · Node.js · JSON · NoSQL · MongoDB · Git · Express.js
+**Technologies:** GitHub · Bitbucket · Object-Oriented Programming (OOP) · Amazon EC2 · Agile Methodologies · Technical Leadership · Cloud Computing · REST API · Amazon SQS · AWS Lambda · Serverless Computing · Docker · GraphQL · Leadership · TypeScript · DevOps · Web Services RESTful · Backend Development · JavaScript · Scrum Master · Scrum · Software Development · Node.js · JSON · SQL · MongoDB · Microsoft SQL Server · Git · Express.js · Redis

 ### CESAR

-##### Software Engineer - December 2020 - June 2021
+##### Software Engineer - December 2020 - September 2021

 Center for innovation in training people and drives organizations, enhancing their digital strategies.